Poggicek/mysql_mm/README.md

 ```

 > [!IMPORTANT]
-> Linux builds requires `libmysqlclient-dev` package to be installed.
+> Linux build requires `libmysqlclient-dev` package to be installed.